tomi3-11/CollaborateNow/CONTRIBUTING.md

 ## Code of Conduct

-Please note that this project has a [Code of Conduct](https://www.google.com/search?q=CODE_OF_CONDUCT.md).
+Please note that this project has a [Code of Conduct](https://github.com/tomi3-11/CollaborateNow/blob/main/CONTRIBUTING.md).
 By participating in this project, you agree to abide by its terms.

 ## Thank You

 Your contributions play a vital role in making the Collaborative Team Platform a better tool for everyone.
 Thank you for your time and effort!

----

-**Remember to replace:**

-* `https://github.com/your-github-username/your-repo-name/issues` with the actual link to your repository's issues page.
-* `https://www.google.com/search?q=CODE_OF_CONDUCT.md` with the actual link to your Code of Conduct file if you have one.
-If not, you can remove that line.
-* Update the branch name (`main`) if your primary development branch has a different name (e.g., `develop`).

-This `CONTRIBUTING.md` provides clear guidelines for potential contributors and helps ensure a smooth and collaborative development process.
-Make sure this file exists in the root of your repository.